View Announcements by Category:

 Funeral Services:

-The family is in the care of The Daniels Funeral Home in Nashville, Michigan.
+The family received visitors on Sunday, January 10, 2021 at The Daniels Funeral Home in Nashville, Mich.

 Page #193